Ahmed-Shahzad10/PDF-RAG-Assistant/README.md

 }
 This allows the retrieval system to preserve document structure and provide useful source information later.

-3. Embedding Generation
+3. Embedding Generation:
 Each chunk is converted into a numerical vector using nomic-embed-text through Ollama.
 Document Chunk → nomic-embed-text → 768-dimensional vector
 These vectors represent the semantic meaning of the document chunks.

-4. FAISS Vector Storage
+4. FAISS Vector Storage:
 The generated embeddings are stored using FAISS (faiss.IndexFlatL2).
 The project also stores metadata alongside the vectors.
 Example metadata: